Open Door Mission Provides Services for Men

 In 1954, thousands of men swarmed the city of Omaha searching for work on the city’s 10 railroads.
 They congregated in bars and slept in flophouses.
 Garland Thompson, a student at the Omaha Bible Institute, wanted to reach out to these men with Christ’s love and compassion.
 Fueled by faith, guided by his vision for an evangelical mission, and assisted by Pastor Jerry Dunn and a group of Christian businessmen, Thompson unveiled Open Door Mission in the Ballenger Building at 13th and Douglas Streets on November 1, 1954.

 When the owner of the building at 13th and Douglas Streets decided to sell it in 1955, Thompson and Pastor Dunn prayed that God would give them another space.
 A building at 13th and Howard was perfect, but the owners did not want to rent it for a mission.
 God intervened, and the Open Door Mission moved to 422 South 13th Street.
 This building was 20 times larger than Open Door Mission’s original building and perfect for its needs.
-Eventually we purchased this building.
+Eventually, Open Door Mission purchased this building.

-Over the next 30 years, Open Door Mission continued to offer food, shelter and rehabilitation programs to homeless men and those with alcohol addictions.
-It also provided medical and dental care, and a Bible-based discipleship program helped changed lives.
+Over the next 30 years, Open Door Mission continued to offer food, shelter, and rehabilitation programs to homeless men and those with alcohol addictions.
+It also provided medical and dental care, and a Bible-based discipleship program helped change lives.
 Open Door Mission continued to receive support from the community, including citizens like Bob Cornett, the leading bondsman of Omaha and Douglas County, and the Eppley Foundation.

 As Open Door Mission expanded, it experienced severe growing pains and serious setbacks in leadership.
 When Thompson and Dunn left their leadership positions in 1971, the successors tried to create a new secular entity.
 Evangelical programs were dropped and Open Door Mission’s funds began to decline.
 Nevertheless, the ministry was preserved during this time.

 In 1986, Open Door Mission moved again.
-The City of Omaha recognized the value of our service to the community; yet in 1983, the city began implementing the Urban Renewal Plan and decided to relocate the Mission from the downtown area.
+The City of Omaha recognized the value of our service to the community, yet in 1983, the city began implementing the Urban Renewal Plan and decided to relocate the Mission from the downtown area.
 We negotiated to sell our building for $1 million and the remaining money was deposited in an account to pay the bills during lean times.
-Open Door Mission’s income dropped from $200,000 a year to $100,000 during this period.
+Open Door’s income dropped from $200,000 a year to $100,000 during this period.

 With the move to east Omaha, Open Door Mission was less visible to people in the community, and this cost us a great deal of support.
 Rev. Robert O. Timberlake came on as executive director in spring 1987 and began to change that.
 At the time, we had three staff members — Pastor Bob and two women.
 There was no food pantry, no clothing program, no rehabilitation program.
 Pastor Bob worked untiringly to remedy this situation, and Open Door Mission’s current programs — including Lydia House and family outreach — were initiated and developed under his leadership.